KeplerC/MRI-Skull-Stripping/README.md

 ### I/O
 #### Feature Selection
-For feeding the entire image to CNN, I think dealing with matrices of size 300 200 should work fine on a laptop computer.
-So we will use entire image for CNN.

 For sklearn models, we choose
 P(this pixel should be removed | (position x, position y), color, surrounding pixels as a local patch) and currently, because of the limitation of my computer memory, the patch size is 4 * 4.
 One can update it by changing m in my source code.

+For CNN Autoencoder model, we feed the entire image to CNN, since we think dealing with matrices of size 256x256 should work fine on a laptop computer.
+Due to the limited amount of data (about 660 images of brains), we currently set batch size = 15 and epoch time = 100 for training.
+One can modify the configuration by changing the hyperparameters in code/config.py.

 #### Preprocessing
 For sklearn models, there is one extra step of performing **PCA** to it.

+For CNN model, we now simply divide each image's pixel value by 255.
+We are going to explore batch normalization technique later.

 ### Code Snippets

 For all baseline codes and experiments, you can go to a blog post(http://kychen.xyz/2018/05/16/jpskull-2018/) or the jupyternotebook in the code.

+For CNN Autoencoder code, you can find it in the code folder in this repository

 ### Dates
+2018-5-26 Finished CNN Autoencoder models

 2018-5-16 Finished up other sklearn models in jupyternotebook